stitchdata/docs/_destinations/postgresql/setup/heroku-postgres.md

 requirements:
   - item: |
+      {% assign destination = page %}
       **A Heroku account**.
-You can create an account by [clicking here](https://signup.heroku.com/) or entering `https://signup.heroku.com` in your browser.
+You can create an account by [clicking here](https://signup.heroku.com/){:target="new"} or entering `https://signup.heroku.com` in your browser.

-requirements-info: |
-  Heroku has a [variety of plans](https://www.heroku.com/pricing#databases) to choose from, including a Free option.
-Check out Heroku’s [Choosing the Right Heroku Postgres Plan article](https://devcenter.heroku.com/articles/heroku-postgres-plans) if you need some help selecting a plan.
+      Heroku has a [variety of plans](https://www.heroku.com/pricing#databases){:target="new"} to choose from, including a Free option.
+Check out Heroku’s [Choosing the Right Heroku Postgres Plan article](https://devcenter.heroku.com/articles/heroku-postgres-plans){:target="new"} if you need some help selecting a plan.

       Contact Heroku if you have questions about their pricing, product features, or support.
+  - item: |
+      **An up-and-running {{ destination.display_name }} database.** Instructions for creating a {{ destination.display_name }} database are outside the scope of this tutorial; our instructions assume that you have a database up and running.
+For help getting started with {{ destination.display_name }}, refer to [Heroku's documentation](https://devcenter.heroku.com/articles/heroku-postgresql){:target="new"}.

 # -------------------------- #